 Is it time to quit your job?

-People often reach out to a career coach as they are looking to change something in their lives; to get happier.
-Some are keen to identify a new career path as they feel they’ve made a wrong choice, believing doing something different will lead to career happiness.
+People often seek a career coach because they want to change something about their career.
+Some are eager to find a new career path because they feel they chose poorly, believing that doing something different will bring career happiness.

-Sometimes, it’s not a wrong career path that’s making someone unhappy.
-It’s their current role getting in the way of their career happiness.
+Sometimes, it’s not the wrong career path causing unhappiness.
+It’s their current role hindering their career satisfaction.

 Do you feel like you’ve had enough, that it’s time for a change?

-If you can relate to any of the following, it might be time to make some changes.
+If you identify with any of the following, it may be time to consider making some changes.
+If you:

 • Hate your job